 As this is the norm in their culture, most kurloke do not know their own sexes until they begin puberty.
 Instead, kurloke choose which pronouns they want to be called as they grow up; and have around fifty commonly-used genders and even more uncommon, localised genders.

-There are no specific subspecies of kurloke; though some kurloke may resemble different crocodilian species such as gharials or caiman.
+There are no recognised racial variations of kurloke; though some kurloke may resemble different crocodilian species such as gharials or caiman.

-Generally, subspecies don’t have time to form as kurloke don’t like having children with others who look similar to avoid inbreeding.
+Generally, different variations of kurloke don’t form as they don’t often have children with others who look similar to themselves as a way avoid accidental inbreeding.

 Deformities and Disabilities

 Missing limbs are extremely common for kurloke.
 Legs, arms, and claws are commonly missing at their joints.
 Tails are often missing segments anywhere from the tips to the joint to their spine.

 These injuries are most often caused during childhood when their clutch-mates will bite will bite each other playfully, or mistake each other for food.

 Overall missing limbs don’t bother kurloke.
 The most difficult limbs for them to lose are a hind leg; in which, they will simply stand and walk in their quadrupedal stance or use whatever’s left of the limb to stand upright.

 Kurloke with twisted snouts are relatively rare; with less than one in ten-thousand kurloke being born with even a hint of the deformity.
 However, this deformity is debilitating to a kurloke.

 Kurloke with twisted snouts can’t hold their breath for more than a few minutes at a time.
 This causes issues with hunting, as they can’t fully submerge themselves in water and wait for food.